improbable-eng/go-httpwares/reporter/DOC.md

 * [Examples](#pkg-examples)

 ## <a name="pkg-overview">Overview</a>
-`http_metrics` provides client and server side reporting of HTTP stats.
+`reporter` provides client and server side reporting of HTTP request and response for stats.

 The middleware (server-side) or tripperware (client-side) must be given a reporter to record the stats for each request.

+Example implementations:

+"github.com/mwitkow/go-httpwares/metrics/prometheus":

-Prometheus-based reporter implementations for client and server metrics are included.
+	Prometheus-based reporter implementations for client and server metrics.
 The user may choose what level of detail is included using options to these reporters.

 ## <a name="pkg-imports">Imported Packages</a>